Lale Drekalov: Life

 His father was Drekale and his mother was the daughter of a vojvoda of Old Kuči.
-He had a brother, Nikolla who died with his father in a raid by Kelmendi.
+He had a brother, Nikola who died with his father in a raid by Kelmendi.
 The memory of the event has been retained in the folk poem and song Pogibija vojvode Drekala i njegova osveta (The death of vojvoda Drekale and his revenge) that was recorded in the 1930s.
 A gravestone was placed in 1979 in Rikavačko Jezero, very close to the Montenegro-Albania border, where he is thought to have died.

 The earliest description of him is in the report of the Venetian Mariano Bolizza, who travelled in the lands of modern Montenegro and northern Albania to document possible trade routes to Istanbul.
 In his report, Bolizza notes that Lale Drecalou and Nico Raizcou (Niko Rajckov) were the commanders of the Catholic Albanian Kuči (Chuzzi Albanesi) which had 490 households and 1,500 men-in-arms described as very war-like and courageous.
 This community had settled in the area of Kuči in the 16th century under Drekale's command.
 They were among the highland communities that actively fought against the Ottoman Empire; others included Vasojevići, Bjelopavlići, Kelmendi and Hoti.
 He appears to have taken part in various assemblies of coordination against the Ottomans.

 In 1608, he participated in a meeting of Serbian Patriarch Jovan II Kantul in the Morača monastery.
 In 1614, he was one of the chief participants and organizers of the assembly of Kuči.
 In that assembly 44 leaders mostly from northern Albania and Montenegro took part to organize an insurrection against the Ottomans and ask for assistance by the Papacy.
 Gjon Renësi had undertaken the task of presenting the decisions of the assembly to the Papacy.
 It was followed by an assembly in Prokuplje in 1616 and another one in 1620 in Belgrade, where he appears as one of the participants.

 He is buried in the courtyard of the church of Ljes, in Kuci.
 A turkey oak tree stands on his grave.
 Folk tradition maintains that it was planted the day he was buried.
 That is why it's called Ljaljev cer (Lale's cerrus).